nypublicradio/nypr-metrics/README.md

 ## instance-initialzers/eager-load-services

 This instance initializer is an affordance for upstream apps so the the `listen-analytics` service can attach event listeners as soon as possible.

+## Publishing

+This addon is published to npm using semver.
+See the [wiki](https://wiki2.wnyc.org/index.php?title=WebClient:Developer_Guide) for more instructions.